zen-kernel/zen-kernel/Documentation/admin-guide/mm/multigen_lru.rst

        verified on x86 varieties other than Intel and AMD.
 If it is disabled, the multi-gen LRU will suffer a negligible performance degradation.
+0x0008 Clearing the accessed bit in KVM page table entries in large
+       batches, when KVM MMU sets it (e.g., on x86_64).
+This can improve the performance of guests when the host is under memory pressure.
 [yYnN] Apply to all the components above.
 ====== ===============================================================